 To illustrate, consider a few investment examples:

-Your human capital is the economic value of your knowledge and skills.
-You can develop your human capital through an education program that teaches you a specific skill set.
+Your human capital is the economic value of your knowledge and skills, or in other words, the total value of your estimated lifetime earnings.
+Human capital can be developed through an educational program that teaches you an employable set of skills.

-In exchange for your investment (time and money) in the education program, you gain knowledge/skills that can be used to earn a higher income in the future.
+In exchange for your investment in education, you gain knowledge/skills that can be used to earn a higher income in the future.

-In doing so, you must expect the future payoff (better employment opportunities) to outweigh the cost (your money, time, energy, and effort).
+When making the investment, you must expect the future payoff (employment opportunities) to outweigh the cost (time, money, energy, and effort).
 Otherwise, you shouldn’t waste your time.

 Home ownership is often viewed as an investment.
 Can you guess why?

-There is an underlying assumption that the long-term value of the home (economic and emotional) outweighs the total cost (mortgage, insurance, taxes, repairs, etc.).
+There is an underlying assumption that the long-term value of a home (economic and emotional) outweighs the total cost (mortgage, insurance, taxes, repairs, etc.).

 If that assumption is not true, there is no reason to purchase a home.

 Maybe you aren’t interested in obtaining a new skillset or buying a home.
-Maybe your goal is to accumulate a large pool of financial resources so that you can retire early, change careers, or live more freely.
+Maybe your goal is to accumulate a pool of financial resources so that you can retire, change careers, or live more freely.

 Creating financial wealth involves the same cost-benefit analysis.
 You can choose to restrict your spending today (deferring consumption is the cost) and invest your savings in financial assets that are expected to provide more wealth in the future (the benefit).

-If the expected future payout is large, you will be more willing to defer consumption (save) today.
+If the expected future benefit is large, you will be more willing to defer consumption (save) today.
 If the expected future benefit is small, you will be less willing to save today.

 Why Should You Invest?

-Investing allows you to grow your financial resources over time.
+Investing in financial assets will allow you to grow your financial resources over time.
 There are two components to growth that should be considered: